 Whenever you go out to buy your glasses, your optician will often ask you if you want plastic or glass lenses.
-Alright, that isn’t exactly true, not anymore anyways.
-Today in 2019, plastic and glass lenses aren’t exactly talked about much anymore.
-Many people believe they have plastic lenses when in reality they actually have polycarbonate lenses or another plastic polymer.
+Alright, that isn’t exactly true, not anymore anyway.
+Today in 2020, plastic and glass lenses aren’t exactly talked about much anymore.
+Many people believe they have plastic lenses when in reality they actually have polycarbonate lenses or possibly some other plastic polymer such as high-index.
 Polycarbonate lenses are a type of plastic lens, but not exactly standard plastic.

 CR-39 Plastic vs. Glass Lenses